AODA Video Requirements & Canadian Accessibility Standards

 Importantly, the AODA seeks to include people with disabilities in the creation of official accessibility standards so their needs can be adequately met and their voices heard.

 Three years after passing the AODA, Ontario passed the Accessibility Standards for Customer Service (Ontario Regulation 429/07), which focuses on creating accessible infrastructure in Ontario.
 This was followed in 2011 by the passage of the Integrated Accessibility Standards Regulation (Ontario Regulation 191/11), which sets standards for electronic communications.

 With such a substantial overhaul to enact by 2025, the AODA set a series of phases toward full compliance.
 Each phase brought forth new requirements under the law.
-The following requirements became active under the AODA in 2020:
+The following requirements became active under the AODA in 2020 and 2021:

-Read on for AODA requirements regarding WCAG compliance and regulations for education, private businesses, and government.
+Read on for AODA compliance regarding WCAG compliance and regulations for education, private businesses, and government.